Single-Photon Advantage in Quantum Cryptography Beyond QKD: Discussion

 Our protocol implementation paves the way for further advancements in experimental QSCF in future work.
-Firstly, the QBER can be reduced further using a high-extinction ratio polarization-maintaining fiber at the EOM input.
-Moreover, pushing the clock-rate of our implementation from 80\,MHz to the GHz-range, as readily possible with our current single-photon source \cite{rickert2024high}, the quantum coin flipping rate can be increased by a factor $\times16$ to 24,000 coin flips per second.
+Firstly, the QBER can be reduced further using a high extinction ratio polarization-maintaining fiber at the EOM input or alternative concepts for encoding \cite{Hanel2025}.
+Moreover, pushing the clock-rate of our implementation from 80\,MHz to the GHz-range, as readily possible with our current single-photon source \cite{rickert2024high}, the quantum coin flipping rate can be increased by a factor $\times16$.
 This however will require a speed-up of the qubit-state encoder, currently limited to an electronic bandwidth of about 300\,MHz.
 Furthermore, transferring our QSCF protocol implementation to telecom wavelength will significantly increase the possible communication distance in optical fibers.
+Additional performance improvements are possible by using single-photon sources with higher efficiency as well as optimized, loss-dependent choices of $K$.
 Finally, employing techniques for the direct fiber-pigtailing of deterministic quantum light sources \cite{rickert2024fiber} for the integration in compact cryocoolers, will enable the realization of bench-top server-rack compatible quantum coin flipping systems for field-experiments as previously demonstrated for QKD \cite{gao2022quantum}.

+While the quantum advantage demonstrated in this work is still relatively moderate, due to the general and assumption-free protocol used, we anticipate that our work stimulates further research in new directions of secure quantum communication and computation.
+For instance, implementing alternative strong \cite{AMBAINIS2004398} or weak \cite{Aharonov16} coin-flipping protocols, the achievable quantum and single-photon advantage can be comparatively studied for different protocols.
+Furthermore, it would be interesting to explore how single-photon sources can enhance the performance of protocols in restricted adversarial settings.
+Examples are scenarios in which the communicating parties have imperfect memories \cite{Konig12,Bounded_storage08} or restricted measurement capabilities \cite{Salvail98,chaoui2025}, potentially allowing one to achieve cheating probabilities much closer to 50\%.